p-soma/cedarmapper/readme.md

 ***Prerequisites***

-CEDAR using the RStudio Shiny application framework
+The CEDAR mapper pipeline is implemented in R, and the CEDAR user interface is implented using the Shiny application framework from Rstudio https://shiny.rstudio.com/

 Download and Install R, select the latest version (>= 3.3.1)